Palmer422M/PCMCam/doc/detailed.rst

 Relationship Between Exposure Time and Frame Rate .................................................
+With the inter-frame interval time set to zero, the frame rate is determined by the software.
 The camera frame rate cannot be higher than the inverse of the exposure time.
 So, for example, if the exposure time is 400 ms, the frame rate will be at most 2.5 FPS.
 There is also a limit imposed by the software of (currently) 5 frames per second so reducing the exposure time below 200 ms doesn't increase the frame rate.